-For App Engine apps running in the .NET flexible environment, we recommend one of the following GCP storage services:
+For App Engine apps running in the .NET flexible environment, we recommend one of the following Google Cloud storage services:

-See a complete list of the GCP storage products on the Cloud Storage Products page.
+See a complete list of the Google Cloud storage products on the Cloud Storage Products page.

 Hosting on Compute Engine